collective/sc.contentrules.localrole/README.txt

 Installation
 ------------

-To enable this product,on a buildout based installation:
+To enable this product on a buildout based installation:

 1. Edit your buildout.cfg and add ``sc.contentrules.localrole``
    to the list of eggs to install ::